GwennaelBuchet/SceneGraph.js/README.md

 So be sure to also download it, or to change the link url.

-Why to offer the cgSceneGraph as an open source project ?
+Why to offer the SceneGraph.js as an open source project ?
 =========================================================
 For a lot of excellent reasons :) :
 * we think innovation has to be shared to be really useful